lino-framework/welfare/docs/specs/excerpts.rst

 .. xfile:: excerpts/Default.odt

-This template should be customized locally to contain the site owner's layout.
+This template should be customized locally to contain the :term:`site operator`'s layout.

 The template inserts the recipient address using this appy.pod code::

     do text